AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-overview.md

 ## Introduction to Adobe Maestro

-Adobe Maestro is a new offering from Adobe Workfront whose purpose is to unlock comprehensive visibility into the operations details of an organization, and answer critical business questions at each stage of the work management lifecycle.
+Adobe Maestro is a new offering from Adobe Workfront.
+The purpose of Maestro is to unlock comprehensive visibility into the operations details of an organization, and answer critical business questions at each stage of the work management lifecycle.

 Teams and leadership need clear answers to questions like: